kriszyp/xstyle/README.md

 bottom and right CSS properties.

 <h1>Available Extensions</h1>
-The following shim modules come with XStyle:
+The following shim modules come with Xstyle:
 * ext/pseudo - This modules provides emulation of hover, focus and other pseudos that are not present in older versions of IE.
 * ext/scrollbar - This module provides scrollbar measurement so that elements can be sized